dahliaOS/wallpapers/.github/CONTRIBUTING.md

-# How to contribute to dahliaOS
+# How to make a PR

 ## 1. Fork this repository